dd9jn/rfc4880bis/crypto-refresh.md

 - Zero or more revocation signatures

-- One or more User ID packets
+- Zero or more User ID packets

 - After each User ID packet, zero or more Signature packets (certifications)